Battle of Grenada: Background

-Following the entry of France into the American War of Independence as an American ally in early 1778, French Admiral the Comte D'Estaing arrived in the West Indies in early December 1778 in command of a fleet consisting of 12 ships of the line and a number of smaller vessels.
+Following the entry of France into the American War of Independence as an American ally in early 1778, French Admiral Charles Henri Hector, Count of Estaing arrived in the West Indies in early December 1778 in command of a fleet consisting of 12 ships of the line and a number of smaller vessels.
 At about the same time, a British fleet under Admiral William Hotham also arrived, augmenting the fleet of Admiral Samuel Barrington.
-The British then captured French-held St. Lucia, despite d'Estaing's attempt at relief.
-The British used St. Lucia to monitor the major French base at Martinique, where d'Estaing was headquartered.
+The British then captured French-held St. Lucia, despite Estaing's attempt at relief.
+The British used St. Lucia to monitor the major French base at Martinique, where Estaing was headquartered.

 The British fleet was further reinforced in January 1779 by ten ships of the line under Admiral John Byron, who assumed command of the British Leeward Islands station.
 Throughout the first half of 1779, both fleets received further reinforcements, after which the French fleet was slightly superior to that of the British.
-Furthermore, Byron departed St. Lucia on 6 June in order to provide escort services to British merchant ships gathering at St. Kitts for a convoy to Europe, leaving d'Estaing free to act.
-D'Estaing and Governor Bouillé seized the opportunity to begin a series of operations against nearby British possessions.
+Furthermore, Byron departed St. Lucia on 6 June in order to provide escort services to British merchant ships gathering at St. Kitts for a convoy to Europe, leaving Estaing free to act.
+Estaing and Governor François Claude Amour, marquis de Bouillé seized the opportunity to begin a series of operations against nearby British possessions.

-Their first target, the isle of Saint Vincent, fell on 18 June, and d'Estaing turned his attention to other islands.
+Their first target, the isle of Saint Vincent, fell on 18 June, and Estaing turned his attention to other islands.
 He had hoped to capture the key British possession, Barbados, but after making no progress against the prevailing easterly trade winds, he turned his attention instead to Grenada.
 The French fleet arrived off Grenada on 2 July, and stormed its main defences beginning late on 3 July.
 Terms of capitulation were agreed on 4 July.
 On the way, the French squadron met the 50-gun Fier Rodrigue, under Chevalier de Montault, a letter of marque belonging to Beaumarchais and escorting a convoy.
 They commandeered Fier Rodrigue, and she took a place in the French line of battle.

-Admiral Byron had been alerted to the French action at Saint Vincent, and was sailing with a force to recapture it.
+Byron had been alerted to the French action at Saint Vincent, and was sailing with a force to recapture it.
 When news arrived that the French were at Grenada, he immediately changed course to meet them.
 The British fleet consisted of 21 ships of the line and 1 frigate.
 Because he was escorting troop transports and was short of frigates, three ships of the line were assigned duty to escort the transports.
-Admiral d'Estaing was warned on July 5 of Byron's approach, and promptly reembarked most of his troops.
+Estaing was warned on July 5 of Byron's approach, and promptly reembarked most of his troops.
 His fleet consisted of 25 ships of the line and a large number of frigates and smaller vessels.
-Admiral Byron was unaware of d'Estaing's full strength, since during his absence d'Estaing had been reinforced by a squadron from Europe under Lamotte-Picquet.
+Byron was unaware of Estaing's full strength, since during his absence Estaing had been reinforced by a squadron from Europe under Toussaint-Guillaume Picquet de la Motte.